anish-eng/Safe-ally/README.md

 - 🕵️ **Stealth Unlock**
   - On load, the app shows a disguised “dummy” screen.
   - Unlock with a discreet, user-known gesture.
-  - Secret exit button leaves without trace.
+  - Secret exit button leaves the main dashboard without leaving a trace and it cannot be accessed again without unlocking the app once more.
   - *Implementation:* TTL tokens in session storage, route protection, and authentication.

 - 📓 **Private Journaling**